mitra42/frugal-iot-server/README.md

 Where the config is reported back, then it successully conects to the mqtt server and receives data from nodes attached to it.

+Open a browser pointing at for example `localhost:8080` and you should see the UI.